openvinotoolkit/geti-sdk/README.md

    requirements for deployment using `pip install -r requirements/requirements-deployment.txt`.

 4. Then run `pip install .` to install the package.

-You can also install it in editable mode using `pip install -e .` This is handy if you want to make changes to the package, or want to keep it up to date with the latest code changes in the repository.
+5. you want to make changes to the package, or want to keep it up to date with the latest code changes in the repository.

 > **NOTE**: sc-api-tools needs `python==3.8` to run.
 Python 3.9 will work on Linux